 The timeless appeal of Taschen books, from royalty to the moon landings, have garnered a huge audience of US admirers.
-We meet the director of its Mayfair outpost.
+In June 2020, we meet the director of its Mayfair outpost.
 By Jonathan Whiley

 It’s the morning after the night before at Claridge’s.
 Last night the grand dame played host to the grand master as a starstudded guestlist gathered for the launch of a major David Bailey retrospective.
 A lifetime’s work bound for eternity by publishing powerhouse Taschen, the SUMO-sized book features more than 300 iconic portraits captured by the legendary photographer.
 To add a surreal footnote, several of those writ large across the pages – including Joanna Lumley and Bill Wyman – were spotted mingling in the French Salon and Drawing Room.